II - July 16–August 2, 2019

 Johnson Cheng is an award-winning Chinese-American writer/director based in New York City.
 After receiving his B.A. in international relations, he joined Columbia University's M.F.A.
 Film Directing/Screenwriting program.
 He is a recipient of the Armed with a Camera Fellowship and is an alumnus of the Reykjavík Transatlantic Talent Lab, Telluride Student Symposium, and the Emerging Filmmakers Lab presented by the Smithsonian Institute and the National Endowment for the Humanities.
 His most recent film, Iron Hands (铁手), had its world premiere at the Tribeca Film Festival, was selected for the Golden Egg competition at the Reykjavík International Film Festival, and won Best Student Live Action Short at the Palm Springs International ShortFest.
 Johnson began his career as an intern at PIXAR, and is credited on feature films such as Monsters University and Coco.
 He has worked as a story editor on The Book of Mojo, assistant editor on Reel FX's The Book of Life, and assistant editor on DreamWorks Animation's Kung Fu Panda 3, the first animated co-production between the U.S. and China.
 He is a member of the Brooklyn Filmmakers Collective Writers Workshop and the Motion Picture Editors Guild.

 Mark Christopher works as a writer/director in Los Angeles, New York, and Europe and teaches directing and writing at Chapman University’s Dodge College of Film and Media Arts.
-His current feature project is Sara, a German/Czech co-production.
-He has TV pilots with Warner Brothers, Miramax, and Anonymous Content, and has written one-hour pilots for CBS, Fox, and Logo/MTV.
+His current projects in pre-production are Sara, a Czech/German thriller set in Berlin, and the stage musical, Mid-Century Moderns, set in 1966 Palm Springs.
+He has TV pilots with Warner Brothers and Miramax as well as a three-script deal with Avenue Pictures.
+He has written one-hour pilots for CBS, Fox, and Logo/MTV, and was the creator/executive producer of Real Life: The Musical on the Oprah Winfrey Network.
 His feature, 54: The Director’s Cut, premiered at the Berlin International Film Festival to excellent reviews worldwide.
 Set at New York's Studio 54, the film stars Ryan Phillippe, Mike Myers, Salma Hayek, and Mark Ruffalo.
-It has been honored as the Gala Event, Opening Night, or Closing Night film at international film festivals in San Francisco, Turin, Guadalajara, Sydney, Zurich, Tel Aviv, Seattle, Prague and at Lincoln Center.
+It has been honored in the Gala Event, Opening Night, or Closing Night film at international film festivals in San Francisco, Turin, Guadalajara, Sydney, Zurich, Tel Aviv, Seattle, Prague, and at Lincoln Center.
 Christopher's festival comedy hit Pizza won an Independent Spirit Award.
 His award-winning short films have screened at the Museum of Modern Art and numerous international film festivals, including the Berlinale, where his film Alkali, Iowa won the Teddy Award.
 His work has been reviewed and he has been profiled in The New York Times, The Guardian, Variety, The Wall Street Journal, Art Forum, and Vanity Fair.
 Christopher holds an M.F.A. from Columbia University.